 In modern times, technology continues to advance with IT professionals considering every data storage solution.
 It’s one concern if your device has enough space to store those files, and another if the device’s storage space is running low, compromising the computer’s performance.
-Having that said, let’s dive into examining the pros and cons of Cloud and Local storage, identifying which would be the right fit for your business.
+Having said that, let’s dive into examining the pros and cons of Cloud and Local storage, identifying which would be the right fit for your business.
 Let’s get started!

 The question is who doesn’t need cloud storage?
 Scalability is the major advantage of using cloud storage for businesses.
-So basically, in cloud storage data is saved in an online space, maintained by a third-party, saving files to a remote database owing to the internet, allowing backing up and file access from any device having internet connection!
+So, in cloud storage data is saved in an online space, maintained by a third-party, saving files to a remote database owing to the internet, allowing backing up and file access from any device having internet connection!

 Advantages to Cloud storage